cloudControl/documentation/Guides/PHP/CakePHP.md

 $ cctrlapp APP_NAME/development deploy --stack pinky
 ~~~

-If you visit newly deployed website _development.APP_NAME.cloudcontrolled.com_, you'll get an error.
+If you visit newly deployed website `http://development-APP_NAME.cloudcontrolled.com`, you'll get an error.
 The `app/tmp` folder with the cache and log files is ignored by git by default.
 This will be solved when the APC cache is used.

 ##4.
 Improvements